-There are two ways to create a location with Estimote Indoor Location:
+There are two ways to create a map with Estimote Indoor Location:

 - with the iOS app: good for testing and prototyping

 - with the SDK: good for building your own app

 Before you start, make sure that all the beacons are assigned to your Estimote Account: it’s required to configure them for use with Indoor Location.
 If you don’t know how to do that, read: